eslint/json/README.md

 ## Recommended Configuration

-To use the recommended configuration for this plugin, specify your matching `files` and then use the `extends: ["json/recommended"]` object, like this:
+To use the recommended configuration for this plugin, specify your matching `files` and then use the `extends: ["json/recommended"]` property, like this:

 ```js
 import { defineConfig } from "eslint/config";